Last Updated: 10 January 2019

 We will be creating an FAQ for each of the lists.
 If you'd like to contribute a question or an answer, please feel free to post about it in the relevant category.

-The following are specifically inappropriate regarding this list:
+The following are specifically inappropriate behaviors on these forums:

 1. Commercial postings - This is a technical community, and the only posts that are allowed are technical in nature.
 Please don't post advertisements or announcements for your products, services, or activities to the forums.
 Your posting will NOT be considered technical (and thus legitimate), just because it starts with "I just wanted all you to know that we've released a new version of" some software.
 On the other hand, if somebody posts question saying "Can anybody recommend a good XYZ?", it's perfectly fine to answer "Yeah, we make XYZ's and we think they're pretty cool.
 Please contact me directly for more info."